FAIRmat-NFDI/pynxtools/docs/reference/built-in-readers.md

 ## The [JsonMapReader](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/src/pynxtools/dataconverter/readers/json_map/reader.py)

-This reader is designed to allow users of `pynxtools` to convert their existing data with the help of a config file.
+This reader is designed to allow users of `pynxtools` to convert their existing data with the help of a mapping config file.
 The config file tells the reader which concept and instance data to pick from the data files and how to convert these to NeXus files.
 The following formats are supported as input files:

 * HDF5
 * JSON